Next‑Gen Commercial Restroom Systems

 Spec Checklist for RFPs

-• Flow rate (gpm / Lpm) and soap output (ml / dispense)
+• Flow rate (GPM / LPM) and soap output (ml per dispense)

-• Telemetry / BMS integration hooks (if Smart line)
+• Telemetry or BMS integration requirements (for Smart lines)

 Published by cloudia smith